Gatwick Airport by 49 Months Plus / Exceeded 44 Million Passenger Threshold Annual

 Also in 2017, the Fort Lauderdale and Vancouver routes in North America will be inaugurated, plus the daily service to Hong Kong.

-For the calendar year April 2016 - March 2017, Gatwick Airport recorded 43969000 of passengers, 283094 aircraft movements and 81384 tonnes of cargo.
-For 2017, the target threshold is 45 for millions of passengers and strengthening the network of short and medium distance flights.
+For the calendar year April 2016 - March 2017, Gatwick Airport registered 43969000 passengers, 283094 aircraft movements and 81384 tons of cargo.
+For 2017, the target threshold is 45 million passengers and the consolidation of the short and medium haul flight network.

 For a one-run airport, Gatwick is a great example to follow.
 Annual growth even higher than the major airports in Europe.